Kriti Sanon is UNFPA India Ambassador for Gender Equality

 Kriti who debuted with Heropanthi opposite Tiger Shroff a few years ago, has added another feather to her illustrious cap and this time as an advocate of gender equality.

-The talented actor has been chosen as the The United Nations Population Fund (UNFPA) India Honorary Ambassador for Gender Equality.
+The talented Bollywood actor has been chosen as the The United Nations Population Fund (UNFPA) India Honorary Ambassador for Gender Equality.

-And isn’t she elated and honoured.
+And isn’t she elated and honoured?

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!